 It goes without saying that every member of staff has a role to play in Pastoral Care in St Mary’s.
 Every teacher is expected to be interested in a child’s overall development and should be trying to encourage good social and moral habits as well as academic potential.
 The key to any successful Pastoral System and to the success of the school are the qualities, abilities and commitment shown by the form teacher.
 With such a large pupil population the form teacher is the “lynchpin” of the Pastoral System in St Mary’s.
 The Form Teacher is supported by the Head of Year, the Head of Key Stage and the Leadership Group.

-Miss H McKay – Senior Assistant Headteacher & DSL (Safeguarding, Inclusion & Wellbeing) CURRENTLY ON MAT LEAVE
+Miss H McKay – Designated Safeguarding Lead (Safeguarding, Inclusion & Wellbeing)

 Mr A Breedon – Assistant Headteacher (Behaviour, Attitudes, Personal Development)